DerekPascarella/RainbowCotton-EnglishPatchDreamcast/README.md

 | year (2021) has seen a number of official Cotton releases, including two
 | translation patches (Saturn and Dreamcast).
 Hopefully all you fans out there
 | are loving it!
 This patch comes to you 100% fully translated, including all
 | in-game text, graphics, and even subtitled FMVs!
+As a side note, if you're
+| skipping all of the cutscenes as you play this game, then you're definitely
+| doing it wrong.
 |
 | I was fortunate enough to work with the same team who helped me make "Sakura
 | Wars: Columns 2" a reality: Natsume38, Chanh Nguyen (Burntends), and